zelhajou/42cursus-minishell/README.md

 # 42-minishell

 ## Overview
-Minishell is a custom shell program written in C, designed to mimic some basic functionalities of [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), the Bourne Again SHell.
-This project is part of the 42 School curriculum, aimed at deepening our understanding of system processes, file descriptors, and the intricacies of command-line interfaces.
-By creating our own shell, we delve into the core of Unix-based systems, learning to control processes, interpret user commands, and manage environmental variables.
+Our Minishell project represents a collaborative effort to build a custom shell program in C, inspired by the functionalities of [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), the Bourne Again SHell.
+As part of the 42 School curriculum, this project served as a unique opportunity for us to deepen our collective understanding of system processes, file descriptors, and the complexities of command-line interfaces.
+Through the development of our own shell, we engaged in a comprehensive exploration of Unix-based systems, gaining hands-on experience in process control, command interpretation, and environmental variable management.

+## Project Challenges

+- **Parsing User Input**: Accurately parsing user input, including handling spaces, quotes, and special characters, while distinguishing between command arguments and options.
+- **Executing Commands**: Implementing logic to search for and execute the right executable based on the PATH environment variable or a specified path, and managing execution of built-in commands versus external commands.
+- **Signal Handling**: Correctly handling Unix signals such as SIGINT (`ctrl-C`), SIGQUIT (`ctrl-\`), and EOF (`ctrl-D`), and ensuring the shell behaves similarly to bash in response to these signals.
+- **Input/Output Redirection and Pipes**: Implementing input and output redirection (`<`, `>`, `>>`, `<<`) and pipes (`|`) to allow for command chaining and data redirection, which involves managing file descriptors and process communication.
+- **Environment Variable Expansion**: Managing environment variables and supporting their expansion within commands, including the special case of `$?` to represent the exit status of the most recently executed command.
+- **Memory Management**: Ensuring efficient memory management throughout the shell, including preventing memory leaks especially in the context of the readline function and dynamically allocated resources.
+- **Built-in Commands Implementation**: Creating internal implementations of several built-in commands (`echo`, `cd`, `pwd`, `export`, `unset`, `env`, `exit`) that behave consistently with their bash counterparts.
+- **Concurrency and Process Management**: Handling concurrency through process creation and management, using system calls like `fork`, `execve`, `wait`, and `pipe`, and ensuring robust process control and signal handling.
+- **Error Handling**: Developing comprehensive error handling strategies to deal with invalid commands, permissions issues, nonexistent files, and other runtime errors.

 ## Team Development Steps for Minishell
 ### Step 1: Initial Planning and Setup